Casennnn/autofold/README.md

 2. Manually cross out any ads on PokerNow.

+3. The program will start running within 10 seconds:
+   - It will automatically fill in details.
-3. Enter your commands through the terminal to record your actions and calculate VPIP and PFR.
+   - Enter your commands through the terminal to record your actions and calculate VPIP and PFR.